-Australian industry contends that demand for the goods is driven primarily by residential and non-residential building construction and home renovation in Australia.
+The Australian industry contends that demand for the goods and like goods is driven primarily by residential and non-residential building construction and home renovation in Australia.
 Having regard to this statement, the Commission has reviewed ABS data relating to Australian building construction starts and contrasted this with the trends in market size and Australian industry's sales in the preceding sections.

-Figure 4 shows a comparison of the total volume of all stainless steel sinks imported and manufactured in Australia with the total number of building construction starts (both residential and non-residential) in Australia.
-The Commission considers that Figure 4 demonstrates a reasonable correlation between demand in the Australian stainless steel sink market and Australian building construction over the period FY15 to FY19, with sink imports lagging slightly behind construction starts.
+Figure 4 shows a comparison of the total volume of all stainless steel sinks imported into Australia (including the goods) with the total number of building construction starts (both residential and non-residential) in Australia.
+The Commission considers that Figure 4 demonstrates a reasonable correlation between demand in the Australian stainless steel sink market and Australian building construction over the period FY15 to FY19, with stainless steel sink imports lagging slightly behind construction starts.

-Figure 4 - Australian building construction and stainless steel sink market FY15 to FY19
+Figure 4 - Australian building construction and stainless steel sink market FY15 to FY19^{27, 28}

-Australian industry further submits that demand for sinks is inelastic and that a change in price will not change demand for the product.
-The Commission considers this position to be reasonable, given the limited uses for sinks and that the primary drivers of demand (building construction and renovation) are based on overall construction costs and broader economic factors, rather than sink prices.
+Australian industry further submits that overall demand for stainless steel sinks is inelastic and that a change in price will have a limited effect in overall demand for the product.
+The Commission considers this position to be reasonable, given the limited uses for stainless steel sinks and that the primary drivers of demand (building construction and renovation)